VisualStory/jhu-data-science/rprog/week1-read-write.md

 #### calculate memory

 A data frame with 1,500,000 rows and 120 columns, all of which are numeric.
-Normally need twice the memory to `read.table`.
+Normally need twice the memory to `rea.

 ```
 1,500,000 x 120 x 8 bytes/numeric